Xá Lợi Pagoda raids: Martial law and riots

 Foreign Minister Vũ Văn Mẫu resigned, shaving his head like a Buddhist monk in protest.
-Mẫu had decided to leave the country for a religious pilgrimage to India and the diplomatic and press corps assembled at the airport to see him off.
-He never arrived, as the Ngô family had him arrested.
-General Đính softened the punishment at the behest of a fellow officer, and put the former diplomat under house arrest instead of placing him in jail.

-Trần Văn Chương, the ambassador to the United States and father of the de facto first lady Madame Nhu, resigned in protest, along with all but one of the staff members at the embassy.
-Chương charged Diệm with having "copied the tactics of totalitarian regimes", and said that as long as Diệm and the Nhus were in power, there was "not once chance in a hundred for victory" against the communists.
-Madame Chương — who was South Vietnam's observer at the United Nations — resigned and spoke of mass executions and a reign of terror under Diệm and Nhu.
-She predicted that if Diệm and the Nhus did not leave Vietnam then they would be killed in some sort of uprising.
+Mẫu had decided to leave the country for a religious pilgrimage to India, but the Ngô family had him arrested before he could depart.
+General Đính softened the punishment at the behest of a fellow officer and put the former diplomat under house arrest instead of placing him in jail.
+Trần Văn Chương, the ambassador to the United States and father of Madame Nhu, resigned in protest, along with all but one of the staff members at the embassy.
+Chương charged Diệm with having "copied the tactics of totalitarian regimes", and said as long as Diệm and the Nhus were in power, there was "not once chance in a hundred for victory" against the communists.
+Madame Chương, who was South Vietnam's observer at the United Nations, resigned and spoke of mass executions and a reign of terror under Diệm and Nhu.
+She predicted if Diệm and the Nhus did not leave Vietnam then they would be killed in some sort of uprising.

-Voice of America announced that Chương had resigned in protest against the Ngô family's policies, but this was denied by the Saigon government, which asserted the Chươngs had been sacked.
-Diệm bureaucrats claimed Chương's last telegram had been so critical of the regime that it was determined to be "inadmissible in form and substance" and that after years of privately complaining about his ambassador, Diệm dismissed him.
+Voice of America announced Chương had resigned in protest against the Ngô family's policies, but this was denied by the Saigon government, which asserted the Chươngs had been sacked.
+Diệm bureaucrats claimed Chương's last telegram had been so critical of the regime it was determined to be "inadmissible in form and substance", and Diệm had dismissed his ambassador after years of privately complaining about him.
 In the meantime, the brothers made selective payments to some generals, hoping to cause resentment and division within the army.
 Vietnamese civil servants also became more reluctant to do their jobs, especially in conjunction with American advisers.
-They reasoned that as the Americans were funding Tung's men, they must have been involved in the attacks.
+They reasoned the Americans must have been involved in the attacks as they were funding Tung's men.